-The official Melbourne Cup barrier draw is only released a few days before the iconic handicap race takes place at Flemington Racecourse on the first Tuesday of November when final acceptances are taken.
+The official Melbourne Cup barrier draw is only released a few days before the iconic handicap race takes place at Flemington Racecourse when final acceptances are taken.
 The capacity 24-starter Melbourne Cup field is announced on the Saturday before the race each year.

 With the 2015 Melbourne Cup scheduled for Tuesday November 3, this means the 2015 Melbourne Cup Barrier Draw will be available 6:30pm (VIC time) on Saturday October 31, 2015.